 This Agreement does not itself obligate the parties to purchase or provide subscriptions to Medallia Products or Professional Services.
 Such obligations will be documented in ordering documents that describe the relevant Medallia Products or Professional Services scope and the related fees (an “Order”).
 If Customer exceeds the usage provided in a trial offering or Order, Medallia will either (i) work with Customer to execute an Order for the excess usage; or (ii) curtail Customer’s access to the Medallia Products.
 An explicit conflict between these agreements will be resolved according to the following order of precedence: (1) an Order; and (2) this Agreement.

-The scope of the trial offering is indicated in Customer’s trial registration.
-If Customer registers for a trial offering of Medallia Products and/or Professional Services, additional terms and conditions applicable to the trial may appear in the trial registration process.
+The scope of the Forever Free offering is indicated in Customer’s registration.
+If Customer registers for the Forever Free offering of Medallia Products and/or Professional Services, additional terms and conditions applicable to the subscription may appear in the subscription registration process.
 Any such additional terms are incorporated into this Agreement.
-Medallia reserves the right in its sole discretion to terminate or discontinue trial offerings at any time without prior notice.
+Medallia reserves the right in its sole discretion to terminate or discontinue Forever Free offerings at any time without prior notice.

 2. Provision of Medallia Products

 Medallia will make Medallia Products available to Customer through the web browsers and mobile applications specified on the Order and will maintain the hardware and software necessary to provide Medallia Products.
 Details of the relevant Medallia Products and the applicable service level agreement and support terms will be as set forth in the applicable product, services descriptions, and relevant self-service documents (the “Documentation”).
 Medallia will provide Customer with access to every product improvement consistent with the scope established in the Order, when and if generally available.